Who is Liable in an Accident Caused by a Pothole?

 Potholes, which are depressions or cavities in roadways, are typically caused by wear.
 They usually occur in areas with heavy traffic and poor drainage, and where road maintenance doesn’t keep up with demand.
 During the 1950s to the 1970s, the U.S. invested in thousands of miles of highways that were expected to last 50 years, but longevity depends entirely on the quality of road maintenance.

-The high-population areas with the worst road conditions, according to a study by TRIP, include the following:
+High-population areas have some of the worst road conditions.
+According to a study by TRIP, the worst areas include:

 - San Francisco/Oakland, CA. 71% poor conditions.